How is multiple myeloma diagnosed?

 AND one of the following:

 This term is used to mean early myeloma that is not causing any symptoms or problems.
-People with smoldering myeloma have normal blood counts, normal calcium levels, normal kidney function, and no bone or organ damage.
-Smoldering myeloma does not need to be treated right away.
+People with smoldering myeloma have at least 10% plasma cells in the bone marrow and a high M protein level, but they have normal blood counts, normal calcium levels, normal kidney function, and no bone or organ damage.
+Smoldering myeloma often does not need to be treated right away.